 Overall, we think the Lucid 10” memory foam hybrid is a good buy for the price and we think it will be fairly durable because of the coils.

 Here at the Slumber Yard, we aim to provide consumers with helpful, accurate, and unbiased information.
 The online mattress shopping industry can be an intimidating place, overflowing with buzzwords, marketing tactics, and seemingly endless choices.
-We’ve done our best to take the guesswork out of buying a mattress online without the opportunity to feel it for yourself.
+We’ve done our best to take the guesswork out of buying an online or mail order mattress without the opportunity to feel it for yourself.

 You can trust the Slumber Yard to give you real commentary on each product we review.
 Regardless of how we get our hands on a product—whether we paid for it or received it for free—we have full control of our content and all opinions are 100% our own.
 We will never over- or undersell a bed.
 That’s not the point of what we do here.
 It’s not our goal to sell you a mattress; it’s our goal to help you find the right mattress.